Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 4

 Heat vs. Knicks Prediction & Picks: Line, Spread, Over/Under - Eastern Conference Semifinals Game 4

 The Miami Heat are 4.5-point favorites heading into Game 4 of the second round of the NBA Playoffs against the New York Knicks at FTX Arena on Monday, starting at 7:30 PM ET on TNT.
-The Heat hold a 2-1 series lead.
+The Heat have a 2-1 lead in the series.

 Buy gear from your favorite teams and players NOW at Fanatics!